If your integration is already configured and you want to learn about the actual usage of the integration, please go

 Configure your integrated JIRA projects:

 - In PractiTest, go to Settings - Integrations - press 'Activate' on issue integration section - and then press ‘activate’ again on the Jira integration configured in your account.

 - Add a new row for each of the Jira projects you want to integrate with this PractiTest project, select the relevant project and issue type.

 Mapping your Jira fields to your PractiTest fields

 - Choose the Jira field you want to map.
-You can choose Text Fields, Single select lists (text, number, users), Multi-lists, Number and Date fields.
+You can choose Text Fields, Single select lists (text, number, users), Multi-lists, Number, Date, or Sprint type fields.

 - Tick the “Add to ‘Fail & Issue’” box if you want this field to appear when reporting an issue from PractiTest to Jira.

 - Once you choose to map to fields, you will need to choose whether to present the data in the issues field or in the requirement field, or both.
 If the PractiTest field you chose is linked only to one of them, then you will have only that option to map to.